The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising: Applications

+for exact clustering.
+Clearly, with respect to exact recovery, the sup-norm based clustering algorithm requires much weaker SNR conditions. \end{remark}

-for exact clustering. \begin{remark} The above framework can be directly generalized to Gaussian mixture model with $k$-clusters.
+\begin{remark} The above framework can be directly generalized to Gaussian mixture model with $k$-clusters.
 Suppose that the $j$-th cluster has mean vector $\bbeta_j$ and size $n_j$, then without loss of generality, the data matrix $\bY=\bM+\bZ$